 It sounds fine and dandy; however, there are a few major caveats:

-- Your SRS funds become effectively illiquid; in the circumstances that you want to withdraw early, you have to pay a 5% fee, as well as 100% of the tax rate on the withdrawn sum (where, if you're still working, means you're paying the marginal tax rate of SRS after factoring in your income).
+- Your SRS funds become effectively illiquid; if you withdraw early, the full withdrawn amount is subject to income tax (no 50% concession), plus a 5% penalty.
+If you're still working, this means you're paying tax at your marginal rate after factoring in your employment income.

-- After hitting retirement age, you must withdraw all SRS savings within the ensuing 10 years (for the purposes of 'breaking it up' across assessable-income years, that means you have to spread your SRS withdrawals out over 11 years to minimize the tax burden)
+- After making your first penalty-free withdrawal (available from retirement age), you have 10 years to withdraw all SRS savings (for the purposes of 'breaking it up' across assessable-income years, that means you have to spread your SRS withdrawals out over 11 years to minimize the tax burden)

 - SRS funds earn a baseline annual interest rate of 0.05% if left as cash in your SRS account, but certain platforms can be used where you can choose from a few SRS-vetted higher-risk portfolios (e.g. unleveraged all-equities funds with Roboadvisors like Endowus/Stashaway)